salesforce/lwc-rfcs/text/0000-wire-reform.md

 ### Proposed Restrictions for Lightning Platform

 * `ContextProvider` should be gold-filed to prevent proliferation of contextual information in the first release.
-* Preserve the current restrictions to only allow certain wire adapters in `@wire` decorators declarations for one more release.
+* Preserve the current restrictions to only allow certain wire adapters in `@wire` decorators for one more release.

 ## Interop